 - Your scholarship application may be used to qualify you for other awards not currently listed on our website or application.
 This may include sharing application materials such as personal statements with committee members for selection and screening pursposes

 - You are responsible for maintaining Satisfactory Academic Progress (SAP) toward completing your degree in the MBA Program, as evidenced by continuous enrollment and a minimum cumulative grade point average (GPA) of 3.0.
 If you fail to maintain SAP, as defined above, at the end of the spring term of your first year, disbursements in your second year will be reduced by half until the cumulative GPA is brought back up to a 3.0.

 - You may be selected later for a larger Haas Scholarship, in which case it will replace the award offered to you here.
 This may happen if you apply for another scholarship in a later review date or a scholarship committee revisits a previous application, funding permitted.

 - Students who receive scholarship amounts in excess of tuition & fees may be subject to taxation.
-See the International Office tax form webpage for additional information.
+See information from Graduate Division or the International Office tax form webpage for additional guidance.